 Cast iron, when properly seasoned, is the original nonstick pan.
 Many veteran chefs and beginners alike agree that it is the best type of cookware for searing and blackening.

-Even if you simply need a pan to use under the broiler or a good weapon to guard against an intruder, nearly everyone should own at least one sturdy cast iron skillet.
+Even if you simply need a pan to use under the broiler, nearly everyone should own at least one sturdy cast iron skillet.

 It’s pretty much a staple in the American kitchen and for good reason.